 In the northern part of the province is the monumental town of Antequera in a flat agricultural area and stands in the shade of a Moorish church, the Nuestra Senora del Carmen, with its fine Baroque altar piece.

-Antequera is full of beautiful monuments, excellent shops, and the bullring is a stunning masterpiece incorporating a superb restaurant.
+Antequera is full of beautiful monuments and excellent shops.
+The bullring is a stunning masterpiece incorporating a superb restaurant.

 The region known as La Axarquia has been mute witness to the comings and goings of many civilizations, for ever since prehistoric times this area has been coveted by man.